Dialog Semiconductor (DLGNF) Received its Third Buy in a Row

-After Kepler Capital and UBS gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
-Analyst Achal Sultania maintained a Buy rating on Dialog Semiconductor yesterday and set a price target of EUR47.00.
-The company’s shares closed last Wednesday at $31.05.
+After UBS and Kepler Capital gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from DZ BANK AG.
+Analyst Harald Schnitzer maintained a Buy rating on Dialog Semiconductor today.
+The company’s shares closed last Tuesday at $31.56.

-According to TipRanks.com, Sultania is a 2-star analyst with an average return of 0.1% and a 47.6% success rate.
-Sultania covers the Technology sector, focusing on stocks such as Tower Semiconductor, ams AG, and Nokia.

-Dialog Semiconductor has an analyst consensus of Strong Buy, with a price target consensus of $36.56, a 17.2% upside from current levels.
+Currently, the analyst consensus on Dialog Semiconductor is a Strong Buy with an average price target of $36.33, representing a 21.1% upside.
 In a report issued on April 29, Kepler Capital also upgraded the stock to Buy with a EUR38.00 price target.

 See today’s analyst top recommended stocks >>